terrajobst/AspNetCore.Docs.it-it/aspnetcore/fundamentals/http-requests.md

 * Offrono le stesse funzionalità dei client denominati senza la necessità di usare le stringhe come chiavi.
 * Offrono l'aiuto di IntelliSense e del compilatore quando si usano i client.
 * La configurazione e l'interazione con un particolare `HttpClient` può avvenire in un'unica posizione.
-Ad esempio, è possibile usare un singolo client tipizzato:
+For example, a single typed client might be used:
-  * Per un singolo endpoint back-end.
+  * For a single backend endpoint.
-  * Per incapsulare tutta la logica che riguarda l'endpoint.
+  * To encapsulate all logic dealing with the endpoint.
-* Usare DI e può essere inserito laddove necessario nell'app.
+* Work with DI and can be injected where required in the app.

 Un client tipizzato accetta il parametro `HttpClient` nel proprio costruttore: